jere-mie/simple-js-templating/README.md

 ## Installation

-Simply download include the JS file in your project.
+Simply download and include the [JS file](https://jere-mie.github.io/simple-js-templating/templating.js) (or [minified JS file](https://jere-mie.github.io/simple-js-templating/templating.js)) in your project.
 By default, this file is a JS module.
 To use it as a regular JS script, remove the export line near the beginning of the file.

 ### CDN